node-prism/grove/README.md

 ## Middleware

-Let's assume we have the following endpoints:
+Suppose we have the following endpoints:

 ```bash
 /user/ (/src/app/http/user/index.ts)